isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

     defined by the following:

   * duration-key
-        Idenitifies the monitored duration to watch
+        Identifies the monitored duration to watch

     * query-type - Message type of the client query (e.g.DHCPDISCOVER, DHCPV6_REQUEST)
     * response-type - Message type of the server response  (e.g. DHCPOFFER, DHCPV6_REPLY)